3CX Tunnel / 3CX Session Border Controller

 - Installing 3CX Session Border Controller for Windows

-- Installing 3CX SBC Session Border Controller for Raspberry Pi.
+- Installing 3CX SBC Session Border Controller for Raspberry Pi and Debian amd64.

-No configuration is necessary for 3CXPhone clients.
-However to view 3CX Tunnel options, see the chapter “Configuring the 3CX Phone System Clients – 3CXPhone”.
+No configuration is necessary for the 3CX apps.
+However to view 3CX Tunnel options, see the chapter “Configuring the 3CX Apps”.

-To configure a Bridge using the 3CX Tunnel, see the Chapter “Connecting 3CX - Bridges”.
+To configure a Bridge using the 3CX Tunnel, see the Chapter “Connecting 3CX Phone Systems (Bridges)”.

 - Configuring a SIP Desk Phone as a Tunnelled External Extension with 3CX Phone System.